IGSN/igsn.github.io/namespaces.md

   - [Allocating Agents](../agents) may apply for the allocation of namespaces by IGSN e.V. and associate an URI with it.
   - The process of allocating a new namespace is initiated by an Allocating Agent requesting the allocation of a namespace by creating a new ticket in the IGSN Issue Tracker. <https://github.com/IGSN/igsn.github.io/issues>
   - The request is reviewed by the IGSN Manager.
 Conflicting interests are reviewed and mediated by the Executive Board.
 Cases the Executive Board cannot resolve are referred to the General Assembly to decide.
-  - The approved namespace is added to the IGSN Metadata Store <https://doidb.wdc-terra.org/igsn/> and advertised on the IGSN technical wiki.
+  - The approved namespace is added to the IGSN Metadata Store <https://doidb.wdc-terra.org/igsn/> and [advertised on the IGSN technical website](../registered).
   - Allocating Agents may extend their allocated namespaces into sub-namespaces by adding characters or numbers.
 The allocated namespaces and corresponding sub-namespaces are governed by the respective Allocating Agents.
   - IGSN namespaces and IGSN names must conform to the [IGSN syntax guidelines](../syntax).